-Eligibility of a partner as a beneficiary institution For scientists based in the Kingdom of the Netherlands, the NWO eligibility criteria apply.
-Full, associate and assistant professors, lectors and other researchers with a comparable positionmay submit an application (i.e. participate in a consortium and request NWO funding) if they have a tenured position (and therefore a paid position for an indefinite period) or a tenure track agreement at one of the following organisations: Universities established in the Kingdom of the Netherlands; University medical centres; Insitutes affiliated to the Academy (Royal Netherlands Academy of Arts and Sciences (Koninklijke Nederlandse Akademie van Wetenschappen (KNAW)) or NWO; Universities of applied sciences as referred to in Article 1.8 of the Higher Education and Scientific Research Act (WHW); the Netherlands Cancer Institute; the Naturalis Biodiversity Centre; the Advanced Research Centre for NanoLithography (ARCNL); the Princess Maxima Centre A comparable position refers to a researcher that has a demonstrable and comparable number of years of experience in carrying out scientific research and supervising other researchers as a full, associate or assistant professor.
-Lectors employed at a university of applied sciences may also submit provided that they have at least a salaried position for a limited period of time (other than a tenure track appointment) may not submit a proposal.
+For scientists based in the Kingdom of the Netherlands, the NWO eligibility criteria apply.

+Full, associate and assistant professors, lectors and other researchers with a comparable position\may submit an application (i.e. participate in a consortium and request NWO funding) if they have a tenured position (and therefore a paid position for an indefinite period\\) or a tenure track agreement at one of the following organisations:

+- Universities established in the Kingdom of the Netherlands; - University medical centres; - Institutes affiliated to the Academy (Royal Netherlands Academy of Arts and Sciences (Koninklijke Nederlandse Akademie van Wetenschappen (KNAW)) or NWO; - Universities of applied sciences as referred to in Article 1.8 of the Higher Education and Scientific Research Act (WHW); - the Netherlands Cancer Institute; - the Max Planck Institute for Psycholinguistics, Nijmegen; - the Naturalis Biodiversity Centre; - the Advanced Research Centre for NanoLithography (ARCNL); - the Princess Maxima Centre

+Eligibility of a partner as a beneficiary institution

+- \A comparable position refers to a researcher that has a demonstrable and comparable number of years of experience in carrying out scientific research and supervising other researchers as a full, associate or assistant professor. - \\ Lectors employed at a university of applied sciences may also submit provided that they have at least a salaried position for a limited period of time.

+Persons with a zero-hour employment agreement or with a contract for a limited period of time (other than a tenure track appointment) may not submit a proposal.

 It could be the case that the applicant's tenure track agreement ends before the intended completion date of the project for which funding is applied for, or that before that date, the applicant's tenured contract ends due to the applicant reaching retirement age.
-In that case, the applicant needs to include a statement from their employer in which the organisation concerned guarantees that the project and all project members for whom funding has been requested will receive adequate supervision of the project a UROPEAN PARTNERSHIP 171 Co-funded by
+In that case, the applicant needs to include a statement from their employer in which the organisation concerned guarantees that the project and all project members for whom funding has been requested will receive adequate supervision for the full duration of the project.

+Applicants with a part-time contract should guarantee adequate supervision of the project and all project members for whom funding is requested.